It’s Children’s Art Week and all over the country children are getting involved in artistic activities, and that doesn’t just mean painting!

 Most children love to get creative with their drawings and love to explore alternative mediums.
 Therefore at Hand Made Places we have the perfect activity for you and your class to try during Children’s Art Week.

-At Hand Made Places, we have a selection of Blackboards and Whiteboards.
+At Hand Made Places, we have a selection of outdoor blackboards and whiteboards.
 These allow children to demonstrate their creative skills using different tools and on a larger scale.

 Furthermore, drawing with chalk on a blackboard allows children to explore ways to create images using a negative colour scheme.
 Children can create night time scenes with ease or even just do an inverted colour design.
 The possibilities are endless!